tito/telenium/README.md

 # Telenium

+!!
+Telenium is going to be moved/rewriten for [NCIS](https://github.com/kivy/ncis).
+NCIS is under development.

 Telenium provide a framework to remote tests or control Kivy-based application:

 - Selector support using XPATH-like syntax (`//BoxLayout[0]/Button[@text~="Close"]`)